-Man killed in Burlington shooting Sunday morning
+UPDATE: Police identify man killed in Burlington shooting Sunday morning

+28-year-old Reynaldo Villareal died at the hospital Sunday morning.
+An autopsy has been performed.

+His family is holding a vigil in his honor Monday at 6 p.m.

-BURLINGTON, Iowa (KWQC) The Burlington Police Department is investigating the shooting death of a 28-year-old male early Sunday morning.
+ORIGINAL: The Burlington Police Department is investigating the shooting death of a 28-year-old male early Sunday morning.

 According to a press release, officers were called to the 800 block of Columbia Street for a report of multiple shots being fired around 1:45 a.m.
 Arriving officers found the man, who was taken to Great River Medical Center, where he was pronounced dead.